-Basically, CBD includes only one cannabinoid, called cannabidiol.
+This means CBD includes only one cannabinoid, called cannabidiol.
 On the flipside, hemp oil contains all the cannabinoids (including CBD!).
 When these cannabinoids are taken together, they have what's known as the "entourage effect," where all the antioxidants in hemp work together to provide an array of health benefits.*

 It comes in many forms.

+If you buy hemp in the form of gummies or treats, for example, functional medicine doctor Robert Rountree, M.D., warns that you should go easy.
+It's more difficult to know exactly what ingredients these have.
 "When you're buying a gummy, you just don't know what's in it.
 You've got to be really careful," he shares on the mindbodygreen podcast.

 The hemp plant can also be used for culinary purposes.
 But the hemp you'll find in a milk or cooking oil is pressed from hemp's omega-3 and protein-rich hemp seeds, so it won't contain any of those healthy cannabinoids.